 When comparing the recommended daily allowances of carrots to other vegetables, it offers only average benefits of nutrition for acne removal.
 For example, 100 grams of carrots contain just 10% of RDA for vitamin C as against 148% contained in broccoli.
 The RDA for magnesium and vitamin E stands at 3% each and is zero mg for zinc.

 However, where carrots out scores almost all other sources of acne nutrition is in the content of vitamin A and anti-oxidants.
 The vitamin A content in carrots is natural plant based and the anti-oxidants are carotenoid based.

 428% of the recommended daily allowance of vitamin A can be obtained from 128grams of chopped carrots or about a cup full.
-And this is available as a plant derivative carotenoid which exhibits an extremely powerful anti-oxidative property.
+And this is available as a plant derivative carotenoid which exhibits an extremely powerful anti-oxidative property2.
 There are various carotenoids that are available in carrots like alpha-carotene, beta-carotene, lutein, lycopene, cryptoxanthin and zeaxanthin.

 Vitamins are absolutely necessary for proper skin health.
 Vitamin E cleanses blocked skin pores while vitamin C takes care of skin protection.
 But vitamin A is perhaps the most efficient source of natural vitamin that can control excess sebum secretion.
 This action is brought about by vitamin A molecules that binds itself to specific receptors on the sebaceous glands and prevents the process of sebum secretion.